bobbimanners/Applecorn/README.md

 Applecorn is a ProDOS application for the Apple //e Enhanced which provides an environment for Acorn BBC Microcomputer language ROMs to run.
-This allows BBC BASIC and other Acorn languages to run on the Apple //e.
+This allows BBC BASIC and other Acorn languages to run on the Apple //e and compatible systems.

 The language ROMs run as-is, without any modification required.

 ## Hardware Requirements

-Enhanced (65C02) Apple //e with 128KB of memory.
+The minimum requirement for Applecorn is an Apple II system with 128KB of memory and a 65C02 processor.
+This includes the following:

+- Apple //e Enhanced (but not the original \]\[e, which has a 6502.)
+- Apple //c and //c+
+- Apple IIgs
+  - You must enable the Alt Text Mode CDA!
+  - ROM1: Only `MODE 1` (40 cols) works
+  - ROM3: Both `MODE 0` and `MODE 1` work

 ## How to Run the Software

-Boot the diskette `applecorn.po` which is a 143KB Disk ][ bootable ProDOS diskette.
+Boot the diskette `applecorn.po` which is an 800KB bootable ProDOS diskette.
 I use version 2.4.2 of ProDOS for my testing, but the software should run on other versions of ProDOS.